GabeDuarteM/semantic-release-chrome/README.md

 Verify the presence of the authentication parameters, which are set via environment variables (see [Chrome webstore authentication][chrome-authentication]).

+#### `verifyConditions` parameters

+- `extensionId`: **REQUIRED** parameter.
+The `extension id` from the webstore.
+For example: If the url of your extension is [https://chrome.google.com/webstore/detail/webplayer-hotkeys-shortcu/ikmkicnmahfdilneilgibeppbnolgkaf](https://chrome.google.com/webstore/detail/webplayer-hotkeys-shortcu/ikmkicnmahfdilneilgibeppbnolgkaf), then the last portion, `ikmkicnmahfdilneilgibeppbnolgkaf`, will be the `extension id`.
+You can also take this ID on the [developers dashboard](https://chrome.google.com/webstore/developer/dashboard), under the name `Item ID` located inside the `More info` dialog.
+This is used so that we can confirm that the credentials are working for the extension you are trying to publish.

 ### `prepare`

 Writes the correct version to the `manifest.json` and creates a `zip` file with everything inside the `dist` folder.